 Order and pay

-Once you’ve paid for your account, you should be taken to your Bluehost dashboard where you’ll find a button that says ‘Install WordPress’.
+Once you get to your Bluehost dashboard, you’ll find a button that says ‘Install WordPress’.

 Click that button.